reebcode/rest-api/README.md

-# Pokemon Name Analysis Rest API
+# Pokemon Name Analysis REST API

 ### Intro

-This rest API takes in the inputs of a first name and a favorite of the first 151 pokemon, and returns a JSON response with a combination of their name and the pokemons name, a paragraph of name analysis based on the first name, pokemon, and pokemon type, and creates an image with said information, which also has some stats based on each name.
+This REST API takes in the inputs of a first name and a favorite 1st generation pokemon's name, and returns a JSON response.
+This JSON response is a combination of their name and the pokemons name, a paragraph of name analysis based on the first name, pokemon, and pokemon type.
+The response also includes the path to a generated pokemon card image which includes the previous information as well stats such as health and attack.
+Inputs are not case-sensitive.

 ### Setup and Important Commands